Collagen supplements have become a staple in the wellness industry that most definitely aren’t going away anytime soon.

 At least 80-90% of the collagen found in our bodies is made up of types I, II & III, and this is why these types are usually considered the most important when it comes to supplementing with collagen.
 However, a supplement with all five essential collagen types can provide complete, whole body wellness support when taken consistently.

-That’s why we’ve decided to include all five of these essential collagen types in our brand new full-spectrum Multi Collagen capsules.
+That’s why we’ve decided to include all five of these essential collagen types in our full-spectrum Multi Collagen capsules.
 Let’s have a closer look at what sets these five types apart and what we need to know in order to get the most out of each type.

 The strongest and by far the most abundant protein found in the human body (and in all vertebrates).

-As the primary building block of your skin, type I is the most beneficial collagen type for supporting healthy skin as we age.
+As the primary building block of your skin, type I is known as the most beneficial collagen type for supporting healthy skin as we age.
 Eggshell membranes, bovine, and marine collagen are all excellent sources of type I collagen!

 Hydrolyzed chicken collagen is considered to be one of the best sources of bone and joint-supporting type II collagen.

 Usually associated with type I collagen, these two types make up the two most commonly-found types in our body.
-Also highly beneficial for supporting a vibrant complexion, type III collagen is a primary building block of our organs and skin, and can be found in abundance in bovine sources.
+Also highly beneficial for supporting a vibrant complexion, type III collagen is a primary building block of our organs and skin and can be found in abundance in bovine sources.

 A form of fibrillar collagen that can be found alongside type II collagen in joint-supporting cartilage.
-As a minor collagen component, it helps to create the vital cells found within a pregnant woman’s placenta, and plays a fundamental role in the interstitial matrix of our muscles, lungs, liver, and bone matrix.
-Similarly to type I & X, type V collagen can be found in abundance in eggshell membranes.
+As a minor collagen component, it helps to create the vital cells found within a pregnant woman’s placenta and plays a fundamental role in the interstitial matrix of our muscles, lungs, liver, and bone matrix.
+Similar to type I & X, type V collagen can be found in abundance in eggshell membranes.

 Often known as a “network-forming” collagen and often found within our cartilage, this type is fundamental for new bone formation in articular cartilage (the healthy, friction-preventing cartilage in our joints that makes it easier to move).
-Similarly to type I & V collagen, type X can be found in abundance in eggshell membranes.
+Similar to type I & V collagen, type X can be found in abundance in eggshell membranes.

-ADDING A MULTI COLLAGEN CAPSULE OR POWDER TO YOUR DAILY ROUTINE IS THE PERFECT OPTION FOR ANYONE LOOKING FOR WHOLE BODY WELLNESS SUPPORT FROM THE POTENTIAL BENEFITS OF COLLAGEN PEPTIDES FOR HAIR, SKIN, NAIL, JOINT, BONE, GUT, HEALTHY AGING, AND GENERAL HEALTH.
+ADDING A MULTI COLLAGEN CAPSULE OR POWDER TO YOUR DAILY ROUTINE IS THE PERFECT OPTION FOR ANYONE LOOKING FOR WHOLE-BODY WELLNESS SUPPORT FROM THE POTENTIAL BENEFITS OF COLLAGEN PEPTIDES FOR HAIR, SKIN, NAIL, JOINT, BONE, GUT, HEALTHY AGING, AND GENERAL HEALTH.

 WHAT TYPES OF BENEFITS ARE YOU LOOKING TO GET OUT OF YOUR COLLAGEN ROUTINE?
 LEAVE US A COMMENT BELOW AND LET US KNOW!